-Oolong tea leaves are a partially fermented tea type.
+Oolong tea leaves are a partially fermented tea type, even the finest oolong tea on the market.
 That’s why their shelf life varies considerably based on the fermentation level.
-Lightly oxidized oolong tea has a storage life mostly the same as green tea, roughly one year.
+Lightly oxidized oolong tea has a storage life mostly similar to green tea, roughly one year.

 In contrast, dark oolong tea leaves last longer, up to 2 years, with appropriate care.
 Another oolong tea type is the aged tea leaves.
 This type can last for many years with repeated roasting.
 Make sure to taste it once in a while to check whether the flavor has turned worse.